kcelebi/riscv-assembler/README.md

 This package contains tools and functions that can convert **RISC-V** Assembly code to machine code.
 The whole process is implemented using Python purely for understandability, less so for efficiency in computation.
 These tools can be used to **convert given lines of code or [whole files](#convert) to machine code**.
 For conversion, output file types are binary, text files, and printing to console.
 The supported instruction types are **R, I, S, SB, U, and UJ**.
 Almost all standard instructions are supported, most pseudo instructions are also supported (see [helper functions](#helper-functions) about adding pseudo/missing instructions).

-Feel free to open an issue or contact me at [kayacelebi17@gmail.com](kayacelebi17@gmail.com) with an questions/inquiries.
+Feel free to open an issue or contact me at [kayacelebi17@gmail.com](mailto:kayacelebi17@gmail.com?subject=[GitHub]%20riscv-assembler) with any questions/inquiries.

 # Table of Contents